SC grants 5-day bail to journalist to visit ailing mother in Kerala | Law-Order

 On November 16 last year, the top court had sought a response from the Uttar Pradesh government on the plea challenging the arrest of the journalist on his way to Hathras.

-Sibal had sought bail for the journalist saying that there was nothing against him in the FIR lodged at Mathura by UP Police.
+Sibal had sought bail for the scribe saying that there was nothing against the journalist in the FIR lodged at Mathura by Uttar Pradesh police.

 The FIR has been filed under various provisions of the IPC and the Unlawful Activities (Prevention) Act (UAPA) against four people having alleged links with the Popular Front of India, or PFI.